-1. In order to protect YMCA of the Fox Cities staff, volunteers and program participants at no time during a program may a volunteer be alone with a single child where they cannot be observed by others.
-As volunteers supervise children, they should space themselves in a way that staff can see them.

-2. Staff shall never leave a child unsupervised.

-3. Restroom supervision: Staff will make sure the restroom is not occupied by suspicious or unknown individuals before allowing children to use the facilities.
-Staff will stand in the doorway while children are using the restroom.
+- 1. In order to protect YMCA of the Fox Cities staff, volunteers and program participants at no time during a program may a volunteer be alone with a single child where they cannot be observed by others.
+As volunteers supervise children, they should space themselves in a way that staff can see them. - 2.
+Volunteers shall never leave a child unsupervised. - 3.
+Restroom supervision: Volunteers will make sure the restroom is not occupied by suspicious or unknown individuals before allowing children to use the facilities.
+Volunteers will stand in the doorway while children are using the restroom.
 This policy allows privacy for the children and protection for the volunteer (not being alone with a child).
-If staff is assisting younger children, doors to the facility must remain open.
+If a volunteer is assisting younger children, doors to the facility must remain open.
 No child regardless of age should ever enter a bathroom alone on a field trip.
 Always send children in pairs and whenever possible, with staff/volunteers.
-Follow the "rule of 3," striving to have two adults whenever possible.
+Follow the "rule of 3," striving to have two adults whenever possible. - 4.
+Volunteers should not release children to anyone other than the authorized parent, guardian or other adult authorized by the parent or guardian.